thejiral/Separator-filtration_system/README.md

 ![PartA-heatinserts](https://github.com/thejiral/Separator-filtration_system/assets/62755624/68e92178-643f-4388-a1da-3b57399fa0d0)

-Assemble PartA and PartC with 4 M3x6 button head screws.
+Screw together PartA and PartC with 4 M3x6 button head screws.

 ![PartA+C_assembly](https://github.com/thejiral/Separator-filtration_system/assets/62755624/687874d8-2432-4e53-bc5f-f2e97afba82a)

-Apply EPDM as shown.
+Apply EPDM tape (thickness: 2mm) as shown.
 The blower inlet is prepared with EPDM tape on all sides, make sure that on the other side, those strips only reach as far as the opening and not further.

 ![PartA+C_EPDM](https://github.com/thejiral/Separator-filtration_system/assets/62755624/4a482e1f-2ce8-4515-a05e-1462455c236b)